 Durga is known as the warrior and destroyer of evil.
 She is an important Hindu deity who is revered all across the world.
 She is depicted as an immense warrior Goddess and represents strength, courage, beauty, and grace.

-Durga is also known as the Goddess of strenth or Shakti.
-She is usually seen on a battlefield.
+Durga is also known as the Goddess of strength or Shakti.
+She is usually seen on the battlefield.

 Durga is often portrayed as the mother of warriors, or a warrior goddess.
 She is known to be very fierce in her demeanor and is known for her ability to battle her enemies.
 She is also known for her great love and compassion for her followers and is revered for the sacrifice she is a goddess of Shakti.